This post was last updated on January 22nd, 2021.

 In truth, the current situation is uncharted waters for all of us, including The Walt Disney Company.
 But one thing we do know is that Disney will make the process as magical as possible if your trip is affected.

-So, our advice if you have an upcoming trip?
+What’s our advice if you have an upcoming Disney World trip?
 Maybe don’t cancel just yet.
-Instead, we recommend closing monitoring the latest updates from Disney World or Disneyland, as they will be informing guests of current plans as soon as the information is available.
+Instead, we recommend closing monitoring the latest updates from Disney World, as they will be informing guests of current plans as soon as the information is available.

 All in all, we don’t have a definitive answer for what you should do if you have a trip coming up soon.
 Ultimately, it is up to you and your family to decide what is best for you.

-That being said, the best recommendation we do have is to hold off and listen to official statements from the Walt Disney Company on what to expect, and what’s best to do for upcoming trips.
+That being said, the best recommendation we do have is to hold off on making a decision and listen to official statements from the Walt Disney Company on what to expect, and what’s best to do for upcoming trips.
+Continue to read our coverage on the latest happenings in Disney World so you can see a first-hand account of what each of the theme parks are like, and decide from there!

 Do you have a Disney trip coming up soon?
 Tell us in the comments!